mozilla/doh-rollout/README.md

 ## DoH Roll-Out

-This is a test WebExtension + Experimental API to enable[DNS over HTTP](https://support.mozilla.org/en-US/kb/firefox-dns-over-https) for release to general users.
+This is a WebExtension + Experimental API to gradually roll out [DNS-over-HTTP](https://support.mozilla.org/en-US/kb/firefox-dns-over-https) to Firefox users.

 ## How to install WebExtension